tzwel/Absence/README.md

 [Old README, literally tl;dr](/README.old.md)

+Note ⚠: Due to latest Gelbooru API changes, Absence may malfuction.
+File Issues if you find any.
-Note: Absence is still a work in progress app, it's recommended to [install it through command line](#run-locally) (if you don't mind worse performance) instead of downloading releases, since they might be outdated and contain bugs already fixed in latest versions
+Note 2: Absence is still a work in progress app, it's recommended to [install it through command line](#run-locally) (if you don't mind worse performance) instead of downloading releases, since they might be outdated and contain bugs already fixed in latest versions

 <!-- [![Uncompressed code size](https://img.shields.io/github/languages/code-size/tzwel/absence?style=flat-square)]()